Frequently asked questions

 Can I learn ham/spam messages from an already existing mailbox?

-Mailu is supporting automatic spam learning for messages moved to the Junk mailbox.
+Mailu supports automatic spam learning for messages moved to the Junk mailbox.
 Any email moved from the Junk Folder will learnt as ham.

 If you already have an existing mailbox and want Mailu to learn them all as ham messages, you might run rspamc from within the dovecot container: